gwiseki/2018-Intern/README.md

 -- What I will do for next two weeks
 - The things which are ongoing on last week
-- Execute applications in Whisper on 3DXpoint and analyze the result
+- Execute applications in Whisper on memory X and analyze the result
 --------------------------------------------------------------
 -- What I did last week (07.30.18)
 - (Ongoing) Build and Execute applications in Whisper benchmark suite and benchIT benchmark